Wilson Barrett: 1890s: The Sign of the Cross

 By the 1890s, the London stage was already coming under new influences, and Wilson Barrett's vogue in melodrama had waned, leaving him in financial difficulties.
 From 1894 he toured the United States, including the American and Knickerbocker theatres of Broadway.

 Still there in 1895, Barrett found fortune again with a production which would effectively become his most successful, the historical tragedy The Sign of the Cross—which was originally produced in the United States at the Grand Opera House, St. Louis, Missouri on 28 March 1895; in the United Kingdom, at the Grand Theatre, Leeds, on 26 August 1895; in London, at the Lyric Theatre, London on 4 January 1896; and in Australia, at Her Majesty's Theatre, Sydney on 8 May 1897—in which Barrett played Marcus Superbus, an old Roman patrician of the years of Nero, who falls in love with a young woman, Mercia (originally played by Maud Jeffries) and converts to Christianity for her, both sacrificing their lives in the arena to the lions.
-The plot in some ways strongly resembles the contemporary novel Quo Vadis, and it may have been an unofficial adaptation of it, though Barrett never acknowledged this.
+The plot in some ways strongly resembles the contemporary novel Quo Vadis, whose initial publication as a part-work took place during the months after the play premiered.

 The theatre was crowded with audiences largely composed of people outside the ordinary circle of playgoers, shepherded by enthusiastic local clergymen.
 Barrett tried to repeat this success with more plays of a religious type, though not with equal effect, and several of his later attempts were failures.

 At the turn of the century he co-founded the company which became Waddingtons, originally as a theatre-focused printing firm.